lowlevel-vampyre/8Bit_CPU/documentation/PPU/ppuspec.md

     - Bit 6: Dither
     - Bit 7: Shake

-<br>These each correspond to a different operation in the Pixel Calculator.
+These each correspond to a different operation in the Pixel Calculator.
 This allows full rotation, transformation, invisibility, effects using different palettes, and a single pixel shake.
 I go into more detail on how these are utilized in the ***Pixel Calculator*** section.

 The fourth and final byte represents which of the 16 unique sprites to render.
 The sprite index is passed into the Pixel Calculator, then to the Sprite ROM